hdShang/arxiv-daily/docs/cs-RO/2025-12-18/papers/251216793v1-physbrain-human-egocentric-data-as-a-bridge-from-vision-language-mod.md

 ---
 layout: default
-title: PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence
+title: "PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence"
 ---

 # PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence